High-risk travel insurance

 The following conditions can also usually be covered if you take out adventure sports cover, but conditions and limitations apply:

-Activities not generally covered by travel insurance
+High-risk activities not generally covered by travel insurance at all

 Finally, there are some high-risk activities that you’re very unlikely to find cover for, including: